 Only dependencies of the workflow that are a single level deep are displayed.
 For example, while the listed script "Format and Log Product Failure" is a dependency of the workflow, other components that are a dependency of the script are not displayed.
 Neither are components that are dependent on the workflow displayed (that is, components that the workflow itself is a dependency of are not listed).

-On selecting this option, a message asks you to confirm you want to delete the workflow:
+On selecting Delete, a message asks you to confirm you want to delete the workflow:

 Click Continue to permanently delete the workflow.
-Note that any project components used within the workflow, including operations, are not deleted and can still be accessed from the Components tab of the project pane.
+Note that any project components used within the workflow, including operations, are not deleted and can still be accessed from the project pane's Components tab.